hnry/layer/README.md

 Because they're private.
 Not a big deal, and it's obvious enough.
 But keep in mind that in a node.js, the root of the module all your var's are effectively private (so the readme example above will not work).

-However, `export.add` and the context being 'export' would work.
+Work around would be `exports.add` and the context being 'exports' would work.
 Or if add was in an object `var obj = { add: ... }`, context being 'obj'.

+(Basically, it works like normal except for private variables.)

 Some more examples: